abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 ## Stacks and Queues

-They made us limit the operations we can do on other data structures like `lists` and `linked-lists`, this is an advantage as to control whoever uses this data-structure performs only their right operations that are efficient
+They are linear data structures that enable us to limit the operations we can do on other data structures like `Arrays` and `linked-lists`, this is an advantage as to control whoever uses this data-structure performs only their right operations that are efficient.

 - They're called: **"linear Data structures"** as they allow us to **traverse** (go through data elements sequentially one by one in which only one data element can be directly reached)
 - here there's no random-access-operations like in `lists`, as we can only reach first or last element